SC.4.N.3.1

 Explore a Rock Foundation: The Hunt for an Asteroid!:

-Students are asked to help their client select the "best" asteroid to explore given several different factors.
+In this Model Eliciting Activity (MEA), students are asked to help their client select the "best" asteroid to explore given several different factors.
 Students collaborate in small groups to develop a procedure to rate the asteroids.
 They are then asked to write a letter back to the client, defending and explaining the procedure they developed.
 This MEA has been written based on NASA's current mission to explore an asteroid to prepare for the mission to Mars.

 Student Resources